The Growth of Industries

 Steam engine

 New machines that were introduced during the Industrial Revolution needed more and more power to work.
-Up to the 18 th century England got most of its energy from waterwheels that were run by the flow of rivers.
+Up to the 18th century England got most of its energy from waterwheels that were run by the flow of rivers.

 In the 1760s the Scottish engineer James Watt invented the steam engine.
 It was able to run factory machines and was powered by coal, which was Great Britain’s primary raw material.